sylk80/Connect_Four/docs/NOTES.md

 :dart: Rack should preserve previous moves :heavy_check_mark:

-:dart: Token should be displayed along with the previous one
+:dart: Token should be displayed along with the previous one :heavy_check_mark:

 :dart: Game should rotate players and preserve rack state